Fancy Eau de Parfum by Jessica Simpson Review

 This clumpy brown sugar, the pink dollhouse plastic note, and the rest of the melange of sweet notes quickly take the center stage in Fancy.
 Just five minutes in, the defining greenish mushy edge of pear has all but burned off, leaving a sticky mess of quickly fading artificial-fruit-flavorings and a mix of different sugary notes.

-If you ignore the fruity first five minutes and the caramel-brown-sugar nuance, Fancy by Jessica Simpson is extremely similar to Curve Crush by Liz Claiborne, to the point that I would call Curve Crush a dupe, except for the fact it came first (2003, compared to Fancy’s 2008).
+If you ignore the fruity first five minutes and the caramel-brown-sugar nuance, Fancy by Jessica Simpson is extremely similar to Curve Crush for Women by Liz Claiborne, to the point that I would call Curve Crush a dupe, except for the fact it came first (2003, compared to Fancy’s 2008).
 Though it’s a bit sweeter and less creamy than Curve Crush, Fancy has the same exact heart of milky vanilla sugar, with a hint of too-sweet plastic fruits borrowed from another hit 2003 sweet fragrance, Burberry’s hit Burberry Brit.

 There’s a perfume-y artificiality to all three of these scents: none of them really smell like real things, but like lotions or bath products or headache-inducing fumes approximating the smells of real things, spiking their sweetness in the process.
 In a way, Fancy feels like a rather unoriginal celebrity lovechild of Curve Crush and Burberry Brit, born five years after those two stanchions of sweetness first burst onto the scene.